-Rind is an optional field for structured zones that indicates the number of rind planes included in the data.
-Its purpose and function are identical to those described in Section 7.1.
-Note, however, that the Rind in this structure is independent of the Rind contained in GridCoordinates_t.
-They are not required to contain the same number of rind planes.
-Also, the location of any rind points is assumed to be consistent with the location of the 'core' data points (e.g. if GridLocation = CellCenter, rind points are assumed to be located at fictitious cell centers).
+Rind is an optional field for structured zones that indicates the number of rind planes (for structured grids) or rind points or elements (for unstructured grids) included in the data.
+Its purpose and function are identical to those described for the GridCoordinates_t structure in Section 7.1.
+Note, however, that the Rind in this structure is independent of the Rind contained in GridCoordinates_t or FlowSolution_t.
+They are not required to contain the same number of rind planes or elements.
+Also, the location of any rind points is assumed to be consistent with the location of the core data points (e.g., if GridLocation = CellCenter, rind points are assumed to be located at fictitious cell centers).